top of page

 • as well as improvements made on the property carried out in the last 12 years.

-The rate of Capital gains tax due also varies, depending on residency status.
+The rate of Capital gains tax due also varies, according to yearly worldwide income.

 You may be able to avoid the payment of this tax if you are selling a property that is your primary residence and you reinvest the amount in the acquisition, improvement or construction of another primary residence in Portugal, within the EU or EEA (European Economic Area), within 36 months from the sale or in the 24 months previous to the sale.